handpoint/doc/windows_versioned_docs/version-Windows SDK 3.3.0/windowsevents.md

 `TransactionResultReady` <span class="badge badge--info">Method</span>

-In case of a communication failure between the device and your application a TransactionResult might have not been delivered to the SDJ.
+In case of a communication failure between the device and your application a TransactionResult might have not been delivered to the SDK.
 This event will be invoked after using hapi.GetPendingTransaction();.
 When there is no pending transaction the TransactionResult will contain default/error fields and no receipts.
 This event is called if HapiManager.Settings.AutoRecoverTransactionResult is set to true.

 #### Parameters